georgeganley/Simultaneous_Localization_and_Mapping/README.md

-# Indiana Drones: SLAM and Navigation in a Jungle

 ## Overview

 This project tackles the challenge of navigating a drone through a dense jungle to locate and extract a piece of ancient treasure.
 The environment is filled with unknown trees, whose positions and sizes must be inferred as the drone moves.
 Additionally, the drone’s own position is unknown and must be accurately tracked.